Job descriptions: Are they really necessary?

 Second, job descriptions are a valuable tool in the recruitment process by specifically outlining job duties to applicants.
 They provide a road map in identifying qualified candidates so that you can hire the best talent.
 Applicants understand the core responsibilities of a role when they apply and therefore, understand what they’ll be expected to do once hired.

 Third, job descriptions assist managers during performance reviews to accurately evaluate an employee’s ability to perform his or her job.
 Many managers struggle with performance reviews and see them as creating conflict.
 The job description can lessen the appearance of conflict by providing objectivity in assessing employee performance against the defined responsibilities of the job.
-Compare employee actions to job specifications and viola, an accurate assessment of performance.
+Compare employee actions to job specifications and voila, an accurate assessment of performance.

 Lastly, job descriptions help ensure legal compliance with regulations such as the Americans with Disabilities Act and the Fair Labor Standards Act.
 Employers often find themselves in situations where an employee asks for an accommodation based on a disability or argues that he or she is eligible for overtime pay.
 Job descriptions can serve as the first line of defense when questions arise regarding these situations.